Sparse maximum likelihood estimation for regression models: Main results

-We now assume that $p^*\geq 1$; that is, among the $p$ elements of $\bs{\beta}^t$ for the $p$ predictor variables, there is at least one that is not zero.
-Let $\beta^s$ be the smallest (in absolute value) non-zero elements of $\bs{\beta}^t$ for the $p$ variables.
-Denote by ${\cal B}$ the collection of $\bs{\beta} \in \mathbb{R}^{p+1}$ with one or more zeros in their elements for the active variables.
+Suppose there is at least one active variable ($p^*\geq 1$); that is, among the last $p$ elements of $\bs{\beta}^t$, there is one or more elements that are non-zero.
+Let $\beta^s$ be the smallest one (in absolute value) among such non-zero elements of $\bs{\beta}^t$.
+Denote by ${\cal B}$ the collection of $\bs{\beta} \in \mathbb{R}^{p+1}$ representing models with one or more active variables missing; that is, all $\bs{\beta}\in {\cal B}$ have one or more zeros in their elements for the $p^*$ active variables.
 Then,